eurise-network/technical-reference/developer-guidelines/04-tooling.md

    Use [EditorConfig](http://editorconfig.org/) to ensure consistency of code submitted by all developers.

-1. Code Linting within the editor, as pre-commit hooks and part of furher automation should be used.
+1. Code linting within the editor, as pre-commit hooks and part of furher automation should be used.

-1. Use of unit testing is highly recommend to improve code quality and enable future development.
+1. Use of unit testing is highly recommended to improve code quality and enable future development.

 1. Static code analysis can be used to reduce common errors and improve overall quality by adhering to standards and best practices.

-1. A Continuous Integration solutions that runs on every code commit can be used to verify the test suite, code linting, perform static analysis and more.
+1. A Continuous Integration solution that runs on every code commit can be used to verify the test suite, code linting, perform static analysis and more.

    Popular choices are